wesleyhales/wesleyhales.com.new/wesleyhales/content/old/2017-08-07-Browser-Automation-At-Scale-Part-1.md

 * Leave this terminal window open.
 We'll be back in a sec.

 ### Selenium Node - Machine Setup
 Now we'll setup the first Chrome Node that will connect to the Hub.
-You'll need to create anouther CoreOS VM, this time with a minimum of 2 processors and 4GB of memory.
+You'll need to create another CoreOS VM, this time with a minimum of 2 processors and 4GB of memory.
 Also, make a note of the hostname of this machine by using the following command.
 The hostname is normally defined within the hosting provider's UI.
 If not, you can can change it (if needed) once you SSH into the instance: